ckampfe/zeroclarkthirty.com/_posts/2015-01-04-java-not-that-bad.md

 Type comments like the ones above, while better than nothing, come with no compiler guarantee.
 They'll go out of date, they'll mislead.
-Really, your options become: achieve the same verbosity as Java with none of the benefits of a compiler, insult whoever is reading your library by not providing type information, requiring us to read the entire implementation just to figure out the contract.
+Really, your options become: have the same verbosity as Java with none of the benefits of a compiler or insult whoever is reading your library by not providing type information, requiring us to read the entire implementation just to figure out the contract.